smartcontractkit/chainlink-automation/docs/diagrams/sampling_ticker.md

 The sampling ticker checks a random sample of upkeeps and applies the ticker and upkeep ids to a staging queue.
-The plugin pulls values from this queue to acheive quorum on the results.
+The plugin pulls values from this queue to achieve quorum on the results.

 ```mermaid
 sequenceDiagram